 However, the appearance of new technologies and modern equipment, and the birth of entirely new air sport disciplines have meant that the FAI's sphere of involvement has broadened - and continues to expand.
 New objectives are adopted to reflect developments in society and in the aspirations of those who practice air sports.

 An international, non-profit-making, non-governmental organisation, the FAI's main aim is the development throughout the world of sport aviation and astronautical activities.

 The current statutes describe in detail its specific objectives:

 To fulfill these objectives and meet the needs of each air sport and area of activity, the organisational structure of FAI continues to evolve.
 From time to time, new Commissions are created.

 IMPORTANT NOTE : if you are using Internet Explorer to fill in this form, please make sure to use the compatibility mode or you will not be able to submit the form.

-Special prices have been negociated at the Harbour Plaza 8 Degrees where the meeting will take place.
-To book your hotel room, download the hotel booking form and send it directly to the Hotel Harbour Plaza 8 Degrees (e-mail address mentionned on the form).
+Special prices have been negociated at the Clarion Hotel Arlanda Airport where the meeting will take place.
+To book your hotel room, download the hotel booking form and send it directly to the Hotel (e-mail address mentionned on the form).
 No phone reservation will be accepted, only by e-mail.

 Should you have any question, please contact: